 The current guidance from the Amercian Academy of Pediatrics still recommends routine iron supplements in healthy breastfed babies from four months of age:

-at 4 months of age, breastfed infants should be supplemented with 1 mg/kg per day of oral iron beginning at 4 months of age until appropriate iron-containing complementary foods (including iron-fortified cereals) are introduced in the diet
+At four months of age infants who are partially or completely breastfeeding should be supplemented with 1 mg/kg per day of oral iron until appropriate iron-containing complementary foods (including iron-fortified cereals) are introduced in their diet.

 The US based Academy of Breastfeeding Medicine says: